Building the Superchat MVP in React Native

 Countless phone conversations, email threads, and chats can make communication between companies and customers disorganized.
 That lack of organization often negatively impacts customer experience, creating response delays and messaging disruptions.
 It also affects customer-facing employees who lack a centralized communication channel.

-Superchat solved this problem by streamlining the communication between companies and customers — Superchat brings all popular communication channels into one inbox.
+Superchat solved this problem by streamlining communication between companies and customers — Superchat brings all popular communication channels into one inbox.

 But Superchat wanted to extend the functionality of their service even further.
 Superchat needed a mobile application.